Do You Have an Accident and Injury Claim Against American Family Insurance?

 - Funeral and burial expenses.
 If a loved one died as a result of an auto accident, survivors may file a claim for funeral and burial expenses.

 - Property damage.
 If a victim’s vehicle needs repair or replacement, the victim can file a claim for property damage.
-In addition, if valuable property was damaged while within or attached to the vehicle at the time of the accident, that may also qualify for compensation.
+In addition, if there were damages to valuable property within the vehicle at the time of the accident, that may also qualify for compensation.

 How Do Insurance Companies React?

 Insurance should protect customers in the event of an accident.
 However, most insurance companies are for-profit businesses, and their goal is to maximize the policies they write while minimizing the claim payments they make.
-For instance, despite a record year for storm-related claims, American Family Insurance Group still posted a tidy profit.
 This business model means insurance companies may try to avoid paying the full amount an accident victim deserves.
 For example, they may:

 - Attempt to reduce their driver’s liability.
 The company may try to claim that the victim caused the accident, or that other external factors contributed to the accident.
 If it can prove a limit of a driver’s liability, the insurance company can decrease the amount it must pay for any related claims.